AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder-video.md

 ---
 # Send reminders using Adobe Sign for Salesforce and Marketo video tutorial

-In this video tutorial, you'll learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time.
+In this video tutorial, you'll learn how to send an email reminder from Marketo for unsigned agreements.
 This integration uses Adobe Sign for Salesforce, Marketo, and the Marketo and Salesforce sync.

 ## Prerequisites